 - Personal Appearances: Speaking engagements, camps, events, and promotional activities

-- Fan-Powered Support: Platforms like RallyFuel allow fans to directly support athletes through compliant NIL transactions
+- Fan-Powered Support: Platforms like RallyFuel allow fans to directly support athletes through compliant NIL deals

 - Merchandise: Athlete-branded apparel and products using their name and likeness

-Most successful athletes combine multiple NIL deal types rather than relying on just one.
+Most successful athletes combine multiple NIL deals rather than relying on just one.

 How Much Do Athletes Earn From NIL?